-The DigiTech Centre will offer students the opportunity to study industry connected educational courses, in our new world-class specialist laboratories.
-Our students will have more project-based learning opportunities where they can practice learning by doing, interacting with businesses alongside their studies.
+The DigiTech Centre offers students the opportunity to study industry connected educational courses, in our new world-class specialist laboratories.
+Our students can experience more project-based learning opportunities where they can practice learning by doing, interacting with businesses and other organisations alongside their studies.

-Being part of a large technology community will offer our students many opportunities for collaboration and informal learning.
-In addition, students will have access to more social, entertainment and sports facilities.
+Being part of a large technology community gives our students many opportunities for collaboration and informal learning.
+In addition, students have access to more social, entertainment and sports facilities - and "the Hub" is a great place to socialise and network.

-The DigiTech Centre will give our students the opportunity to become part of the Adastral Park community.
-Adastral Park is one of Europe’s largest Science and Technology campuses.
-As a student you will study in modern facilities and have access to state of the art laboratories and equipment.
-Importantly, you will have an opportunity to do some of your course work with businesses as part of your study, benefit from the range of technology events and support programmes that run at Adastral Park.
+The DigiTech Centre will give our students the opportunity to become part of the Adastral Park community, one of Europe’s largest Science and Technology campuses.
+As a student you will study in modern facilities and have access to state of the art laboratories and equipment - perhaps you will develop deep learning models which will be trained on terabytes of data on our AI Compute Server, design and test network configurations on the enterprise grade routers and switches in our Juniper networking sandpit, or undertake penetration testing in our Cyber Range.
+Importantly, you will have an opportunity to do some of your course work with businesses as part of your study, participate in hackathons supported by industry mentors, take up placements and internships, and benefit from the range of technology events and support programmes that run at Adastral Park.
 This will make your learning more industry relevant and will improve your opportunities to secure top jobs upon graduation.

 The Park is home to BT's innovation labs and Innovation Martlesham (an established and growing cluster of over 100 high-tech ICT companies) as well as digital skills development initiatives such as the Tommy Flowers Network for doctoral and post-doctoral development.